SigurdRiseth/Fashion-AI/README.md

 ## Acknowledgements

 * The book *Neural Networks from Scratch in Python* by Harrison Kinsley & Daniel Kukieła
-* The Fashion MNIST dataset was created by Zalando Research.
+* The Fashion MNIST dataset created by Zalando Research.